-Routines and Reminders
+Routines And Reminders

 Start of the day routine

 - Please say goodbye to your child in the playground by your child’s classroom.
 At the door, a teacher or teaching assistant will greet your child (and be available if any messages need to be relayed).

 End of the day routine

 - Note: Teachers will not permit children to leave their care until a parent or other authorised adult is identified.

-Each class has a notice board area on the window that provides important information, such as: cake sales, timetables, trip reminders, ‘special’ days.
+- Each class has a notice board area on the window that provides important information, such as cake sales, timetables, trip reminders, ‘special’ days.

-- They will take place on a Friday at 10.15 am.
+- They will take place on Friday at 9.15 am.
 The assembly usually lasts for 15 minutes.
-You will be informed of the dates for class assemblies shortly.
+You will be informed of the dates for class assemblies shortly

 - Please let your child’s class teacher know as soon as you can if you wish to be a class rep.

 - Also please check that medication is within date.
 This is particularly important for Epipens and asthma inhalers.

 Contact Addresses and Telephone numbers

-If you have moved recently or changed home or mobile telephone number, please let us know.
+- If you have moved recently or changed home or mobile telephone number, please let us know.

 - It is vital that we can contact you quickly if your child is unwell.